 Child abuse is any form of physical, emotional or sexual mistreatment or lack of care that leads to injury or harm.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by a stranger.
-Children can be abused by adults, either male or female, or by other children.
+Children can be abused by adults (of any gender) or by other children.